Nicks-Alt/loggingSuite/README.md

 2a.
 If Avast takes the executeable for <a href = https://github.com/nicksuperiorservers/loggingSuite/blob/master/Images/Interro.png>Interrogation</a>, press <b>More details</b> and Click on <b>I Trust This File</b>.
 After that, Press <b>Settings</b> then Click on the bubble that shows <b>"Allow me to decide"</b>.
 Finally, run the program again and click on More options in the Avast popup and click <b>Run Anyway</b>.

 ## *General Information:*
 - Everyday the program will launch when the computer starts.
-It also creates a Desktop shortcut.
+It also creates a Desktop shortcut.<br>
 ## *Daily Objectives:*
 - Whenever the program starts, it will ask for your objective for the day if you have not already entered it for the day.
 - After entering your objective, it will add it to a listbox on the main form.